Papr-ai/papr_mcpserver/python-mcp/README.md

 The script will then:
 - Start the MCP server (optional)
-- Provide instructions for manual server start if you choose not to start it immediately

 > **Tip:** You can always start the server later using the options described in the "Manual Server Start" section below.